ZuzanaElt/prework-study-guide-1/README.md

 ## Usage

 The guide is simple and easy to navigate.
-The information is split into four sections that allow us to find easily required content.
+The information is split into four sections that allow us to find required content.
+HTML
+CSS
+JavaScript
+Git

 ## Credits